winitzki/scall/tutorial/programming_dhall.md

 It is important that Dhall's records have **structural typing**: two record types are distinguished only via their field names and types, while record fields are unordered.
 So, the record types `{ x : Natural, y : Bool }` and `{ y : Bool, x : Natural }` are the same, while the types `{ x : Natural, y : Bool }` and `{ x : Text, y : Natural }` are different and unrelated to each other.
-There is no **nominal typing**: that is, no way of assigning a permanent unique name to a certain record type, as it is done in OCaml, Haskell, and Scala in order to distinguish one record type from another.
+There is no **nominal typing**: that is, no way of assigning a permanent unique name to a certain record type, as it is done in Haskell, Scala, and other languages in order to distinguish one record type from another.

 For convenience, a Dhall program may define local names for types: